sitting-duck/stuff/QML/debug_class_tools/debug/readme.md

-skjdflakjd;lfkThis project is meant for development and demonstration of a qml pretty printing and debug class
+This project is meant for development and demonstration of a qml pretty printing and debug class